gertalot/cursor-rules/README.md

-# Spec-driven development for Cursos
+# Spec-driven development for Cursor

 A collection of Cursor rules that help you automate your software development process with AI, using spec-driven development.
 It's like vibe coding but, because you're putting an effort into planning, with much better results.